Does Dry Eye Worsen with Cataracts?

 BlephEx

 BlephEx is a painless in-office procedure performed at Desert Vision Center.
 It uses a medical-grade microsponge to exfoliate and remove any biofilm, debris, and particles clinging to the surface of the meibomian glands and eyelid margin.
+The procedure only takes 6-8 minutes to complete, and may be repeated after 3-6 months.

 Biological Therapies